DiagnosticsMonkey/DaFT-RTOS/docs/README.md

 ## Tools

-We will be using a handful of development kits with this material.
-Ultimately the course could be run on any of them, but if you can try to at least pick up some kits from multiple vendors at least so that you can compare the difference between them.
+We will eventually be using a handful of development kits with this material.
+Ultimately the course could be run on any of them, but you should try to pick up some kits from multiple vendors so that you can compare the difference between them.

+In the first instance, we'll focus on Nordic Semiconductor.